bwrobel99/coffee-app-fe/README.md

 # coffee-app-fe

 ## Details
-coffee-app-fe is a single page application created for studies project.
+coffee-app-fe is a single page application.

 Features: